| Trace the History Of Our Club From the Genteel Era Of Its Early Beginnings, Through the Difficult War Years Right Up To the Present-Day ... |

 During 1924 a suitable pavilion was purchased from F.H.
 Sutcliffe of Surrey at a cost of seventy pounds fifteen shillings.
 This had ladies' and gentlemen's changing rooms and a central area for meetings and refreshments.
 The cost was met by the issue to members of 360 shares of five shillings each, redeemable when funds permitted.
 Also in 1924 the Club first became affiliated to the L.T.A. and has remained so ever since.

 By 1929 a ladder competition was going strong and in the ensuing years each September our energetic team captain, Colonel Muller, organised interesting and exciting Treasure Hunts to the great enjoyment of many members.
-Also in 1929 the records show that the ladies team was successful in winning the Joseph Bowl for the County.
+Also in 1929 the records show that the ladies team was successful in winning the Joseph Bowl for the County

 Gas was laid on in the pavilion in 1933 and this proved to be a great help with meetings and match suppers.
 The gas stove together with tools and equipment were housed in a wooden shed built onto the existing structure.
 Apart from the re-siting of the pavilion in 1927, it was 1934 before the next improvement which consisted of the addition of a third hard court in line with numbers one and two.
-Again John Lord provided this
+Again John Lord provided this extra facility, but as a result of the need for a car park for the Malt Shovel we had to give up the two grass courts adjoining the bowling green.
+We were not the only ones to suffer because the newly constructed Broadway ring road succeeded in bisecting the adjacent golf course.

 By now the need for improved privacy had been recognised, and near the two remaining grass courts a fence was erected and climbing roses planted.